Etihad buying majority of Air Berlin loyalty programme

-Germany's No.2 airline after Lufthansa (LHAG.DE) said on Tuesday it expected cash proceeds of 184.4 million euros ($242.7 million) from the sale of the 'topbonus' programme - more than the whole company's market value.
+Germany's No.2 airline after Lufthansa (LHAG.DE) said on Tuesday it expected cash proceeds of 184.4 million euros from the sale of the 'topbonus' programme - more than the whole company's market value.

 The move comes a year after Abu Dhabi-based Etihad bought about 29 percent of Air Berlin and agreed to grant the carrier up to $255 million in loans.